Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Contributing-to-the-source-code.md

 ## Adding project templates

-If you use [Tools > Save as project template] then a zip will be created in `build/idea-sandbox/config/projectTemplates`.
+If you use <ui-path>Tools | Save as project template</ui-path> then a zip will be created in `build/idea-sandbox/config/projectTemplates`.
 Copy it to `resources/projectTemplates` and add an entry to `resources/META-INF/extensions/project-templates.xml`.

 ## Debugging plugin unload fail